C-Undritz/CI-MS1-Birmingham-Wing-Chun/TESTING.md

 ### Desktop only:
 * Each social media link changes colour when the user hovers over the icon as part of UX feedback.
+* Copyright is shown on the left and social links in a row on the right.

+### Mobile and tablet only:
+* Copyright and social links are both centered in all mobile views with social links showing above the copyright.
+Some tablets will show them still left and right.

 ---
 # Homepage – 1st section *'landing page'*
 * Hero image displays in the banner with image of Sifu on the right.
-* ‘Learn Wing Chun’ is displayed in white on two lines and set to the left
+* ‘Learn Wing Chun’ is displayed in white and set to the left
-* Birmingham Wing Chun Kuen is displayed below on one line and set to the left.
+* Birmingham Wing Chun Kuen is displayed below and set to the left.
 * A line in white is displayed to separate the text.
 * Call to action button displayed below all text in the center and when selected takes the user to the contact us page.